Description of random fields by systems of conditional distributions: Systems with various boundary conditions

-It is not difficult to see that the one-point subsystem of a specification forms a 1--specification.
+It is not difficult to see that the one-point subsystem of a full specification forms a full 1--specification.
 Moreover, the following statement is true, which can be shown analogously to the proof of Theorem~\ref{Th-Q1f->Qf}.